Everything PR News

 Layer 1: Identity

 The underlying executive brand position.
 Category ownership (the executive owns "X" in the institutional conversation).
-Point of view.
+Point of view (the executive holds a coherent, defensible position on the questions their category faces).
 Visual identity (consistent headshot, consistent biographical framing, consistent voice across surfaces).
 Identity is upstream of every other layer.
+Identity work skipped or done badly produces compounding fragmentation that becomes expensive to fix later.

 Layer 2: Audience